Kenzouh/kenzo-cafe/README.md

 8. @tailwind components = a directive that is used in Tailwind CSS to define reusable UI components, such as buttons, cards, and navigation bars, which are composed of smaller utility classes.

 9. @tailwind utilities = is a directive in a CSS file, which serves as a placeholder for where all Tailwind's pre-built utility classes will be injected during the compilation process.

+10. input.css = the main CSS file where you import Tailwind's base styles, components, and utilities, and where you might add your own custom CSS.